mwlon/python-rant/rant.md

 Like Python, JavaScript is another common, easy-to-learn, scripting, dynamically-typed language.
 Although it definitely also has flaws, it is worlds better for real projects.

-Sometimes I'll also mention Scala, my current favorite language for real projects, which a moderately common, moderately difficulty to learn, compiled, statically-typed laguage.
+Sometimes I'll also mention Scala, my current favorite language for real projects, which a moderately common, moderately difficulty to learn, compiled, statically-typed language.
 It is similar to Java in many ways, runs on the JVM, but is much more concise and has much more powerful features, especially concerning types.

 Below are my reasons why you should never use Python for big projects.